RagnarB83/ash-documentation/docs/ash_program_philosophy.rst

 ASH Program Philosophy
 ==========================

-ASH is a program in its infancy and is constantly under revisement as the programming skills and ideas and of the main developer evolve.
+ASH is a program in its infancy and is constantly under revisement as the programming skills and ideas of the main developer evolve.
 It is inspired by multiple software projects.
 It is written in Python but is not necessarily very Pythonic.

 While object-oriented (OO) programming is a highly useful programming paradigm and is used partially in ASH, the OO-use is actually fairly limited.